logzio/logz-docs/_source/user-guide/log-shipping/telemetry-collector-shipping/telemetry-collector-localhost.md

 Choose a name and write a description to help identify the collector.

 Under **Accounts**, you can review the Logs and Metrics accounts to which the Telemetry Collector will send the data.
-If you don’t have an existing account, one will be created for you and you'll be able to review its name before continuing.
+If you don’t have an existing account, one will be created for you, and you’ll be able to review its name before continuing.

 Click **Generate snippet** to continue.